 When completely Bloodless, vampires:

-- Cannot regenerate HP, naturally or through magical means (amulet, spell, etc.), though other methods of healing are available.
+- Cannot regenerate HP, naturally or through magical means (amulet, spell, etc.), though other methods of healing are available (potions of curing, heal wounds and ambrosia function normally).

 - Cannot be poisoned, and will not suffer loss of HP from any existing poison, but the poisoned status itself will not be removed.